vijaygudduri/hyprland-dotfiles/README.md

       systemctl --user enable hypr-autoswitch.service
       ```

-12.  **Save Battery notification and Bluetooth auto-connect scripts in ~/.config/hypr/scripts and make those executable, the exec-once for the scripts are added in config**
+12.  **Save Battery notification and Bluetooth auto-connect scripts in ~/.config/hypr/scripts and make those executable, the exec-once for the scripts are added in config.
+Also make other scripts executable**

       ```bash
-      chmod +x ~/.config/hypr/scripts/battery-notify.sh ~/.config/hypr/scripts/bluetooth-autoconnect.sh
+      chmod +x ~/.config/hypr/scripts/battery-notify.sh ~/.config/hypr/scripts/bluetooth-autoconnect.sh ~/.config/hypr/scripts/hyprpanel-custom-netspeed.sh ~/.config/fastfetch/fastfetch.sh
       ```

 13.  **To decrease boot order timeout prompt of systemd while rebooting, switch to root and change timeout to 2 (or 0 to disable completly) in /boot/loader/loader.conf**